Schedule Annual Maintenance

 Anything around the foundation -- such as porches, steps, gardens, walkways, and foliage -- would be removed.

 The house would need to be "jacked up" on temporary supports as the foundation walls and slab floor are removed.
 After the new foundation is built, the house is lowered into place, the soil is replaced and the landscape details are restored as much as possible.

 This process is disruptive, time-consuming, and much more expensive than foundation repair.

 More about foundation repair costs.

-Following a thorough foundation inspection, the foundation repair contractor will explain how and why the damage occurred, and how specialized materials and techniques can be used to make permanent repairs.
+Following a thorough foundation inspection, the foundation repair contractor will explain how and why the structural damage occurred, and how specialized materials and techniques can be used to make permanent repairs.

 There are a variety of solutions that can be applied.
 If you have buckling foundation walls, for example, foundation wall anchors may be suggested as the solution.
 Foundation settlement issues are often solved with foundation piers.

 Foundation repair can be performed year-round, and many repairs just take a day to complete.
 Our foundation products include a 25-year written warranty, as well as our own performance warranty.